-- (a) Disciplinary actions taken in a University residence shall be recorded in that residence.
-When the student moves from a residence the record of disciplinary action in that residence shall be destroyed unless the action is current and its conditions have not yet been fulfilled. - (b) Disciplinary action taken against a student at any and all levels of the University judicial structure shall be recorded in the Records Office. + Such records shall be retained for five years after the graduation of the student or five years after a non-graduate withdraws from the University. - (c) A student's disciplinary record may be released to members of the faculty and administrative staff of the University if such information is necessary in the discharge of their respective responsibilities.
-A student's disciplinary record shall be released to other sources only with the written consent of the student, except that if the student is under 18 years of age, his or her parents may be notified of any action taken. - (d) The only disciplinary action which shall be noted in the official academic transcript is that of suspension.
++The Records Office referred to in this policy shall be the Records Office of the Office of the Dean of Students unless otherwise designated.

+- (d) The only disciplinary action which shall be noted in the official academic transcript is that of suspension.
 This notation shall be removed from the transcript if the student is readmitted to the University. - (e) Police reports shall be included in the student's record in the Records Office only if: - The report is a notation of court action taken after conviction for a criminal or civil act. - (ii) The prosecutor has referred a violation of law to the Office of the Dean of Students for its consideration. - (iii) The report has to do with a problem of a medical or psychological nature.